Economy of Armenia: History

 At the beginning of the 20th century, the territory of present-day Armenia was an agricultural region with some copper mining and cognac production.
-From 1914 through 1921, Caucasian Armenia suffered from the genocide of about 1.5 million Armenian inhabitants in their own homeland which caused total property and financial collapse when all of their assets and belongings were forcibly taken away by the Turks, the consequences of which after 105 years to this day remain incalculable, revolution, the influx of refugees from Turkish Armenia, disease, hunger and economic misery.
-About 200,000 people died in 1919 alone.
-At that point, only American relief efforts saved Armenia from total collapse.
-Thus, Armenians went from being one of the wealthiest ethnic groups in the region to suffering from poverty and famine.
-Armenians were the second richest ethnic group in Anatolia after the Greeks, and they were heavily involved in very high productive sectors such as banking, architecture, and trade.
-However, after the mass killings of Armenian intellectuals in April 1915 and the genocide targeted towards the whole Armenian population left the people and the country in ruins.
-The genocide was responsible for the loss of many high-quality skills that the Armenians possessed.
+From 1915 through 1921, Armenians in the region suffered from a genocide carried out by the Ottoman Empire, during which about 1.5 million Armenians were killed.
+This caused total property and financial collapse when all of their assets and belongings were forcibly taken away by the Turks, the consequences of which have still left their mark over a century later.
+Prior to the genocide, Armenians had been one of the most affluent ethnic groups within the Ottoman Empire, largely due to their involvement in highly productive sectors such as banking, architecture, and trade.
+However, after the genocide and the subsequent confiscation and pillaging of Armenian property, the people and the country were left in ruins.
+Contending with revolution, the influx of refugees from Western Armenia, disease, and starvation, Armenians went from relative wealth and prosperity to suffering from poverty and famine.